 As you know, we are facing a climate emergency

-You might know that The Green Gathering is proud to be the original off-grid festival – nearly all our electrical needs are met renewably.
-So getting everyone here remains our biggest obstacle to creating a zero emission festival.
+The Green Gathering is proud to be the original off-grid festival – all our electrical needs are met renewably.
+So getting everyone here is our biggest obstacle to creating a zero emission festival.
 In fact…

 The festival’s travel footprint accounts for over 98% of its entire emissions

 Here’s where you come in.
-We’ve created The Green Traveller Guide, a whole page with a host of tips, info and incentives to help you travel to the festival in a greener way.
+We’ve created THE GREEN TRAVELLER GUIDE with a host of tips, info and incentives to help you travel to the festival in a greener way.

 We’re asking everyone to try and take at least one step (and hopefully some can take a giant leap) to make their travel greener this year.

-Click here for info about dedicated coaches, easy and cheap public transport, free shuttle buses (donations welcome!), and how even car users can green up.
+Click here for THE GREEN TRAVELLER GUIDE – info about dedicated coaches, easy and cheap public transport, free shuttle buses, and how even car users can green up.

 Great!
 What else can I do?